chris-rovers/body-move/README.md

-# body-move README
+# README

-A simple extension that allows the user to enter an amount of minutes in which they would like to be reminded to get up, stretch, take a walk or exercise.
+A simple extension that reminds developers to get up, stretch, take a walk or exercise.
 Being a developer involves a lot of sitting and it's important to stand up and move!

 ## Features

-User can enter a number value to set the amount of minutes to wait before triggering the reminder.
+User can enter a number to set the amount of minutes to wait before triggering the reminder.
-A pop-up will briefly display the value back to them.
 A persistent message in the status bar will display what time the next reminder is due to trigger.

-The status bar message updates after the reminder fires and a new reminder is set.
+- Run setMoveTimer command via Command Pallette to adjust the reminder interval, at any time
+- Run clearMoveTimer command via Command Pallette to clear the reminder interval, at any time (disables reminders)
+- reminders can be reinstated with the setMoveTimer command

 ## Requirements